| |

-This easy homemade cucumber relish made with peppers, onions, vinegar, and spices doesn’t require canning, so it’s easy to make and makes the perfect topper or side dish.
+This easy homemade cucumber sweet pepper relish made with peppers, onions, vinegar, and spices doesn’t require canning, so it’s easy to make and makes the perfect topper or side dish.

 I found this refrigerator homemade cucumber relish recipe tucked inside the pages of my great grandmother’s cookbook “Table Home and Health” published in 1892.
 Currently, I have cucumbers coming out of my eyeballs in my garden, so this recipe was perfect for using up this month’s harvest.